antonpinchuk/ibkr-hotkey-trader/README.md

 - `Cmd+Q`: Quit application

 ### Trading Workflow
-1. Press `Cmd+K` to search for a symbol (e.g., "AAPL", "TSLA")
+1. **Search Symbol**: Press `Cmd+K` to search for a symbol (e.g., "AAPL", "TSLA")
-2. Use arrow keys to select, press Enter
+   - Use arrow keys to select, press Enter
-3. The chart will load with historical and real-time data
+   - Market data subscription required for the symbol
+2. **Analyze Chart**: View real-time candlestick chart
+   - Select timeframe (5s to 1M) from dropdown
+   - Use mousewheel to zoom horizontally
+   - Drag chart to scroll through history
+   - Toggle Auto-scale checkbox for automatic vertical scaling
-4. Press `Cmd+O` or `Cmd+P` to enter a position
+3. **Enter Position**: Press `Cmd+O` (100%) or `Cmd+P` (50%) to open position
-5. Monitor the chart and order panel (right side)
+   - Orders execute at current market price (mid of bid/ask)
+   - Confirmation toast appears on success/error
+4. **Monitor Position**: Track in real-time
+   - Price lines show current bid/ask/mid
+   - Order history panel shows position details and P&L
+   - Chart auto-scrolls as new candles form (when auto-scale enabled)
-6. Use `Cmd+Z/X/C/V` to close position (partial or full)
+5. **Close Position**: Use `Cmd+Z/X/C/V` to close position (full or partial)
-7. All trades for the day are tracked in the history panel
+   - All trades for the day are tracked in the history panel
+   - Statistics updated in real-time (win rate, realized P&L)
+6. **Switch Symbols**: Click another ticker in the left panel
+   - Previous symbol's market data stays active for quick switching
+   - Chart zoom and timeframe state persisted per timeframe

 To start over use `File → Reset Session` or restart the app.